 Higgins, M. (2014).
 De/colonizing pedagogy and pedagogue: Science education through participatory and reflexive videography.
 Canadian Journal of Science, Mathematics and Technology Education, 14(2), 154-171.

 Madden, B., Higgins, M., & Korteweg, L. (2013).
 “Role models can’t just be on posters”: Re/membering barriers to Indigenous community engagement.
 Canadian Journal of Education, 36(2), 211-247.

 Higgins, M. (2011).
 Finding points of resonance: Nunavut students’ perceptions of science. in education, 17(3).

-Higgins, M. (in press).
+Higgins, M. (2019).
 Positing an(other) ontology within science education: Towards different practices of ethical accountability within multicultural science education.
-In K. Scantlebury & C. Milne (Eds.), Material Practice and Materiality: Too Long Ignored in Science Education.
+In K. Scantlebury & C. Milne (Eds.), Material Practice and Materiality: Too Long Ignored in Science Education (pp. 67-89) .
 New York: Springer.

 Higgins, M. (2016).
 Decolonizing school science: Pedagogically enacting agential literacy and ecologies of relationships.
 In C. Taylor & C. Hughes (Eds.), Posthuman Research Practices (pp. 267-289).
 Basingstoke, UK: Palgrave Macmillan.